 SEPTA Car 9072 which would take me back to the city.

-SEPTA 9012 which brought me out to Eastwick.
-I boarded the 9072 and relaxed the rest of the trip back as I was one happy but tired train rider.
-The operator and I got talking the rest of the way back.
-We got back in town and soon we went around the downtown turning loop.
-I do get lucky sometimes without having to ask.
-I made my way back to the hotel, called home and got my own voice on the answering machine.
+I boarded SEPTA car 9072 which would return me to the city and relaxed the rest of the trip, as I was one happy but tired train rider.
+The operator and I talked the rest of the trip.
+We arrived back in town and soon we went around the downtown turning loop.
+After detraining, I made my way to the hotel, called home and got my own voice on the answering machine.

-I went to Ritz Camera for two more camera batteries after my extra pair died at the north end of Board Street Line last evening.
+I went to Ritz Camera for two more camera batteries after my extra pair died at the north end of Broad Street Line last evening.
 I always carry spare batteries with me on my trips.
-I walked over to the Hard Rock Cafe for dinner and had a New York Strip Steak something I didn't get on Amtrak and relaxed.
-Despite all that I did today, I'm still really on vacation.
-I returned to the hotel, checked E-mails, called home with better results and after watching Deal/No Deal on NBC I called it a night.
+I walked over to the Hard Rock Cafe for dinner and had a New York Strip Steak, something I did not get on Amtrak, and relaxed.
+Despite all that I did today, I was still really on vacation.
+I returned to the hotel, checked e-mails, called home with better results and watching Deal/No Deal on NBC, I called it a night.